 The first consultation will require you to fill out a health questionnaire, which is then discussed further.
 This enables us to gain a better understanding of symptoms and other possible contributing factors and also rule out any contraindications to treatment.

-We will then ask what you would like out of the treatment and answer any questions you may have.
+We will then ask what you would like out of the treatment if you have any specific goals, concerns and answer any questions you may have.